joelfeodiyoup/isometric_engine_2024/README.md

 ## to run

+The code is separated into back end and front end.
+**front end**

+react attached to index.html, plus some javascript that manipulates a canvas element in the index.html.

+- cd into `/client`
 - `npm install`

-**client** - react attached to index.html, plus some javascript that manipulates a canvas element in the index.html.

 - `npm run dev`
-- spin up a web server to run `index.html` in the browser. e.g. in vscode you could use the extension `LiveServer`

-**server** - a graphql server (Apollo Server)
+- run a server from this directory.

+**back end**

+Basic graphql server from Apollo Server, running on express (I think).

+- cd into `/server`
+- `npm install`
+- `npm start`
-- `npm run start-server` - graphql server is now running on localhost:4000
+- the graphql server is now running on localhost:4000

 ## General "architecture" overview